patrickjdarrow/Project-Ismus/README.md

 # Project-Ismus
 Open source robotics -- hardware, software, and 3D design -- for controls education.
-Developed and maintained by members of the [East Bay ML Meetup](https://www.meetup.com/East-Bay-Tri-Valley-Machine-Learning-Meetup/).
+Founded by myself, with gracious feedback from members of the [East Bay ML Meetup](https://www.meetup.com/East-Bay-Tri-Valley-Machine-Learning-Meetup/).

 - **Key Values**
   - *Informative*: to complement the education process and feed curiosity